MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-outbound-warehouse-flow.md

  When the outbound source document is released, an outbound warehouse request is created automatically.
 It contains references to the source document type and number and is not visible to the user.

 ### <a name="3-create-inventory-pick-or-movement"></a>3: Create Inventory Pick or Movement
- In the **Inventory Pick** or **Inventory Movement** window, the warehouse worker retrieves, in a pull fashion, the pending source document lines based on outbound warehouse requests.
+ In the **Inventory Pick** or **Inventory Movement** page, the warehouse worker retrieves, in a pull fashion, the pending source document lines based on outbound warehouse requests.
 Alternatively, the inventory pick lines are already created, in a push fashion, by the user who is responsible for the source document.

 ### <a name="4-post-inventory-pick-or-register-inventory-movement"></a>4: Post Inventory Pick or Register Inventory Movement
  On each line for items that have been picked or moved, partially or fully, the warehouse worker fills in the **Quantity** field, and then posts the inventory pick or registers the inventory movement.
 Source documents related to the inventory pick are posted as shipped or consumed.
 Source documents related to inventory movements are not posted.